qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_articles.rst

     - without dedicated I18N parts: class data is allocated in each individual package, corresponding to the contained class code that needs it
     - with dedicated I18N parts: class data is in dedicated I18N packages

-The term *"dedicated I18N parts"* refers to the possibility to split translated strings and CLDR data out in separate parts, one for each language (see :doc:`packages/i18n-with-boot <generator_config_ref#packages>`).
+The term *"dedicated I18N parts"* refers to the possibility to split translated strings and CLDR data out in separate parts, one for each language (see :ref:`packages/i18n-with-boot <pages/tool/generator_config_ref#packages>`).
 Like with other parts, those parts have to be actively loaded by the application (using `qx.io.PartLoader.require <http://demo.qooxdoo.org/1.2.x/apiviewer/#qx.io.PartLoader>`_).

 In the build version without dedicated I18N parts (case 2.1), those class data is stored as is needed by the code of the package.
 This may mean that the same data is stored in multiple packages, as e.g. two packages might use the same image or translated string.
 This is to ensure optimal independence of packages among each other so they can be loaded independently, and is resolved at the browser (ie. resource data is stored uniquely in memory).

+.. _pages/tool/generator_config_articles#cache_key:

 "cache" Key
 ===========

+.. _pages/tool/generator_config_articles#compile_cache:

 Compile cache
 -------------

 The main payload of the ``[[generator_config_ref#cache_key|cache]]`` key is to point to the directory for the compile cache.
 It is very recommendable to have a system-wide compile cache directory so cache contents can be shared among different projects and libraries.
 Otherwise, the cache has to be rebuilt in each enviornment anew, costing extra time and space.

 The default for the cache directory is beneath the system TMP directory.
-To find out where this is either run a build job with the ``-v`` command line flag and look for the *cache* key in the expanded job definition, or use this :doc:`snippet <pages/snippets#finding_your_system-wide_tmp_directory>`.
+To find out where this is either run a build job with the ``-v`` command line flag and look for the *cache* key in the expanded job definition, or use this :ref:`snippet <pages/snippets#finding_your_system-wide_tmp_directory>`.

 The compile cache directory can become very large in terms of contained files, and a count of a couple of thousand files is not unusual.
 You should take care that your file system is equipped to comply with these demands.
 Additionally, disk I/O is regularly high on this directory so a fast, local disk is recommendable.
 Don't use a network drive :-) .

 A word of advice is also in place for the time being: Cache management is not optimal currently.
 If you experience strange results or error messages during development, deleting the cache directory is sometimes the necessary and sufficient cure.
 We hope to improve this in the future.

+.. _pages/tool/generator_config_articles#let_key:

 "let" Key
 =========